 If all this wasn’t enough, there are many waterfalls around Bedugul.
 If it’s raining, I probably wouldn’t recommend exploring too far off the beaten track and be aware that many have a lot of steps to go down and up.

-Overall, Bedugul has surprised us with the amount of activities, and spectacular views and landscapes.
+Overall, Bedugul has surprised us with the number of activities, and spectacular views and landscapes.
 A perfect place for a change of scenery and a side of Bali that most people miss out.